thewca/wca-regulations/wca-regulations_2012.md

   - B2a) The judge shall reset the timer and stopwatch.
   - B2b) The competitor must place his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
   - B2c) The competitor must have no physical contact with the puzzle before the start of the attempt.
 Penalty: time penalty (+2 seconds).
-  - B2d) The competitor starts the attempt by removing his hands from the timer, thereby starting the timer.
+  - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer.
     - B2d1) The competitor removes the cover from the puzzle after starting the timer.
   - B2e) If a stopwatch is in use, the judge shall start the stopwatch as soon as the competitor starts the solve.
 - B3) Memorisation phase: